 Explain why the Founders of the United States considered the government of ancient Athens to be the beginning of democracy and explain how the democratic political concepts developed in ancient Greece influenced modern democracy (e.g., civic participation, voting rights, trial by jury, legislative bodies, constitution writing, rule of law).

-Describe the government of the Roman Republic and the aspects of republican principles that are evident in modern governments (e.g., separation of powers, rule of law, representative government, and the notion of civic duty/common good).
+Describe the government of the Roman Republic and the aspects of republican principles that are evident in modern democratic governments (e.g., separation of powers, rule of law, representative government, and the notion of civic duty/common good).

-Explain the influence of Enlightenment thinkers on the American Revolution and framework of the American government (e.g., Locke, Montesquieu).
+Explain the influence of Enlightenment thinkers on the American Revolution and framework of the American government (e.g., John Locke, Charles de Montesquieu).

-Explain how British ideas and practices about government influenced American colonists and the political institutions that developed in colonial America (e.g., the Magna Carta, the concept of habeas corpus, the Mayflower Compact, self-government, town meetings, the importance of education and literacy, the House of Burgesses, colonial legislatures, the Albany Plan of Union).
+Explain how British ideas about and practices of government (e.g., the Magna Carta, the concept of habeas corpus, the Mayflower Compact, self-government, town meetings, the importance of education and literacy, the House of Burgesses, colonial legislatures, the Albany Plan of Union)influenced American colonists and the political institutions that developed in colonial America.

-Analyze similarities between the principles of the system of government in the United States and governing structures of Native Peoples (e.g. the Iroquois Confederacy).
+Analyze the evidence for arguments that the principles of government of the United States were influence by the governments of Native Peoples (e.g. the Iroquois Confederacy).

-Key Primary Source in Appendix E: Mayflower Compact (1620)
+Key Primary Source for Topic 1 in Appendix D

+Mayflower Compact (1620)

+Suggested Primary Sources for Topic 1 in Appendix D

+Magna Carta (1215)

-Suggested Primary Sources in Appendix E: Magna Carta (1215); The Iroquois Confederacy Constitution, The Great Binding Laws (circa 1451, passed orally, but written down in 1700s)
+The Iroquois Confederacy Constitution, The Great Binding Laws (circa 1451, passed orally, but written down in 1700s)

+Benjamin Franklin on the Iroquois League in a Letter to James Parker (1751)

-Topic 2: The development of the United States government
+Topic 2.The development of the United States government

 Supporting Question: How did the framers of the Constitution attempt to address issues of power and freedom in the design of the new political system?

-Apply knowledge of the history of the Revolutionary period to determine the experiences and events that led the colonists to declare independence and explain the key ideas about equality, representative government, limited government, rule of law, natural rights, common good, and the purpose of government as contained in the Declaration of Independence.
+Apply knowledge of the history of the American Revolutionary period to determine the experiences and events that led the colonists to declare independence; explain the key ideas about equality, representative government, limited government, rule of law, natural rights, common good, and the purpose of government in the Declaration of Independence.

 Analyze the weaknesses of the national government under the Articles of Confederation; and describe the crucial events (e.g., Shays’ Rebellion) leading to the Constitutional Convention.